 - Participation via consultations and proposals to inter-state structures of the wider Balkan and Black Sea area.

-The Acting President of this Commission is Ms Christiana Kalogirou, Governor of North Aegean Region, Greece.
+The President of this Commission is Ms Christiana Kalogirou, Governor of North Aegean Region, Greece.
 She is assisted by the CPMR General Secretariat based in Rennes.
 The headquarters of the Commission are located in Kavala, Greece.